 You remember the rage a few years back about the saran wrap game for Christmas time?
 It went viral on the internet as people planned their Christmas parties with big balls of saran wrap with hidden prizes inside.
-We played that game and had fun doing it (and in fact, just as a gag, Amber wrapped her mother-in-law’s Christmas presents the same way).
+I played that game and had fun doing it (and in fact, just as a gag, I wrapped my mother-in-law’s Christmas presents the same way).

-The thing is, this game was something we played as kids and loved, but Amber’s mom did a simpler version, perfect for little kids, using toilet paper or crepe paper.
+The thing is, this game was something we played as kids and loved, but my mom did a simpler version, perfect for little kids, using toilet paper or crepe paper.

 This idea makes a perfect Halloween game for kids because you can make it look like a mummy!
 How fun is that?